VintageWatchstraps Logo

 The number of world's records claimed increases in steps from seven to thirty one.
 Knowing when the increment occurred can help to identify approximately when an otherwise undated watch was made.

-By studying dozens of case backs with British hallmarks, and therefore date letters that pin down the date of hallmarking to a two year period, I have identified the approximate dates when the increments of World's Records occurred.
-British assay offices changed their date letter punches when new wardens were elected, part way through the calendar year.
+By studying dozens of case backs with British hallmarks, the approximate dates when the increments of World's Records occurred.
+Until 1975, the date letters of hallmarks cover a two year period, British assay offices changed their date letter punches when new wardens were elected, part way through the calendar year.
 At the London Assay Office this was at the end of May, for most other offices it was the beginning of July.

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.